 - There will be many instances, especially in large tourist areas, where people try to give you free handmade bracelets, tie your fingers together, or give you bird feed.
 They will request money from you after.
 To avoid them, simply don’t make eye contact or give them a polite and firm no.

-Have any other questions about Italy, feel free to contact us directly!
+IF you have any other questions about Italy, feel free to contact us directly!

 Stone & Fern is a travel and lifestyle blog started by friends who have a passion for exploring cities, capturing moments, and trying new food.
 This is part of our Checking In city guide series.